-Fall 2000/Winter 2001 Undergraduate Instructional Fee Schedule: Students registered in the Faculty of Graduate Studies and Research should consult §22.2.2; students who are not Canadian Citizens or Permanent Residents must add a Differential Fee to all values in this section.
-Please note: The fee rates listed below are for 2000/2001; fees are subject to change without notice.
+Fall 2002/Winter 2003 Undergraduate Instructional Fee Schedule: Students registered in the Faculty of Graduate Studies and Research should consult §22.2.2.
+Please note: The fee rates listed below are for 2002/2003; fees are subject to change without notice.